Landmark Hong Kong-China stock trading scheme to start Nov. 17

 Industry participants had also said uncertainty over the taxation of capital gains was a possible sticking point.

-If the two stock markets become further integrated, they would form the world's third-largest equity market with a $5.6 trillion capitalization, according to Allianz Global Investors.
+If the two stock markets become further integrated, they would form the world's third-largest equity market with a $5.6 trillion capitalisation, according to Allianz Global Investors.

 China already operates several cross-border investment schemes but these are restricted to specific firms that must apply for a license to participate.